Dementia (1955 film): Legacy

 Daughter of Horror is perhaps most famous for its appearance in The Blob (1958), where it is the film playing in the theater when the Blob strikes.

-The film has been compared to The Cabinet of Dr. Caligari (1920) as being a portrait of an insane mind from the "inside out".
+Dementia has also been identified as a feminist film critiquing the violent male-dominated society and subverting the dress code of noir.

 In 2015 the rock band Faith No More used edited footage from Dementia to create a video for their song "Separation Anxiety".